chainstack/graph-deployment/terraform/aws/README.md

 And input Access Key ID and Secret Access Key.

 ### Fill variables
-Copy example variables file `terraform.example.tfvars` to `terraform.tfvars` in the `terraform/gcp` directory.
+Copy example variables file `terraform.example.tfvars` to `terraform.tfvars` in the `terraform/aws` directory.
-Fill `gcp_project` variable.
-You also can override other variables defined in `variables.tf`
+You also override variables defined in `variables.tf`

 ### Run terraform apply
-Go to the `terraform/gcp` directory and run following command in terminal:
+Go to the `terraform/aws` directory and run following command in terminal:
 ```
 terraform apply
 ```